 Whitmer rises to establishment choice in Democrats’ gov race

 Gretchen Whitmer, former Senate Democratic leader, talks about failed leadership in Michigan as she campaigns for governor in East Lansing.
-By Dale Young, The Detroit News
+The Detroit News

 East Lansing — Democrat Gretchen Whitmer was a freshman in the Michigan House of Representatives when she had her first daughter.
 Less than three months after becoming a mother, her own mom died of brain cancer.